mayurjobanputra/Agentic-Nation-State/readme.md

 * **The General (Orchestrator):** The high-level strategist that interfaces with me.
 It translates my "Meta-Task" into a visual **Mermaid Battle Plan**.
 It doesn't do the work; it directs the flow.
 * **The Auditor (The Judge):** My most critical addition.
 The Auditor is a separate, high-reasoning entity that scans the work of all other agents.
 Nothing reaches the user without the Auditor's digital signature of approval.
 It provides the "Go/No-Go" gate for the entire assembly line.

-### 3. Specialized Cities (Dockerized Isolation)
+### 3. Specialized Cities (Isolated Domains)
 I don't believe in a single, multi-capable brain.
-I believe in specialized **Industrial Domains** housed in isolated Docker containers.
+I believe in specialized **Industrial Domains** housed in isolated environments (containers, VMs, sandboxes—whatever isolation mechanism fits your stack).
 * **Domain Isolation:** We have a "Video City," an "Image City," and a "Text City."
 * **The Tools:** These cities contain specific microservices (PDF converters, FFmpeg scripts, etc.) that the agents use as "Skills."
 * **Self-Assembly:** If a City lacks a tool, it triggers a **Developer Agent** to write a new microservice.
 This new "part" is tested in a **Quarantine Zone** before being added to the National Library.